 You’ll love that the ASICS Gel Game Point has upper that’’ provide awesome foot support and hence enhance great alignment.
 Talking about great foot alignment, the tennis shoe enabled me to move around in the court in a natural manner.

 Do you need to reduce pain as you support your arches?
-Well, ASICS Gel Game Point comes with soft memory foam in its midsole and awesome amount of soles’ cushioning to offer appropriate support.
-I felt that the cushioning played a major role in reducing pain in my flat feet while I enjoyed the game.
+Well, ASICS Gel Game Point comes with soft memory foam in its midsole and an awesome amount of soles’ cushioning to offer appropriate support.

-If the Gel Game Point is not your ultimate choice for the tennis shoes, I would recommend you check their other offering in the same class.
-I can assure you that in Asics, you’ll get top protection, comfort and style to keep you playing and winning, even with flat feet.
+If the Gel Game Point is not your ultimate choice for tennis shoes, I would recommend you check their other offering in the same class.
+I can assure you that in Asics, you’ll get top protection, comfort, and style to keep you playing and winning, even with flat feet.

-Compared to the earlier Team All Court III model, the Babolat Propulse 4 All Court is lightweight (Size 10.5 weighs 13.4 oz) and has additional cushioning and is one my all round workout shoes.
+Compared to the earlier Team All Court III model, the Babolat Propulse 4 All Court is lightweight (Size 10.5 weighs 13.4 oz) and has additional cushioning and is one my all-around workout shoes.

 Notably, the shoe has OrthoLite hygienic and highly comfortable insole in its memory foam.
 The cushioning helped support my whole foot to remain comfortable and reduced excessive impact on the foot arch.

 Its Midsole is made from Molded EVA that has Exact Pro and its upper is designed of mesh and Leather.
-In addition, the shoes Michelin All Court technoloty in its outsole will give you the require traction in the tennis court.
+In addition, the shoes Michelin All Court technology in its outsole will give you the required traction in the tennis court.